pinakinmistry/React-Training/README.md

 > Note: `{}` is used to interleave/invoke JavaScript expression within JSX

-## 'props' are received as input to functional/stateless components:
+## `props` are received as input to functional/stateless components:

 #### App.js ()
 ```js